Google Starts Certificate Program To Fill Empty IT Jobs - Slashdot

 The training investment is sometimes impossible, especially when there is nobody available to do the training in a small shop.
 Also, if you invest 1,000 hours of a trainee's time plus 500 hours of an experienced person, you have effectively paid your new hire's wages for a year and likely netted about three months of useful work.
 If said trainee either quits or demands a 20% raise after that point, the investment has been thrown away-- they don't start to really "pay back" the training until around the en

+for profit schools filled the gap from the colleges that where too theory based to the what companies used to pay for.

-Probation periods would help (Score:2)
+Probation periods would help (Score:1)

 Hire the person on a probation period and make it clear to them that they're being evaluated for attitude and talent for the job.
 If they don't hold up, fire them.
 No one is going to fault Google if they have a high turn over rate because they gave someone a year to go from just-in-the-door to fully functional junior employee and their attitude or total lack of ability made them a bad fit.